huy/maven-quickstart/README.md

 For each phase depending on binding defined in plugins or `pom.xml` , appropriate goals will be executed .
 Some typical examples are [here](example.md).

 Author of maven chose not to allow users to exercise [dependency based programming](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) in maven `pom.xml`.

-**help**

-As mentioned above, a lot of maven behaviours is implicit (hidden), it is quite difficult to have an idea what happens if we run a maven phase.
-Our life line is in the [maven help plugin](http://maven.apache.org/plugins/maven-help-plugin/describe-mojo.html) which provides handy goals to reveal what happen behind the scene.

-    mvn help:help

-    INFO] Maven Help Plugin 2.2
-      The Maven Help plugin provides goals aimed at helping to make sense out of the build environment.
-It includes the ability to view the effective POM and settings files, after inheritance and active profiles have been applied, as well as a describe a particular plugin goal to give usage information.

-    This plugin has 9 goals:
-    ...

-    help:describe
-      Displays a list of the attributes for a Maven Plugin and/or goals (aka Mojo - Maven plain Old Java Object).
-    ...

 **references**